rohit20/SpriteCloudAssignment/README.md

 5. You add a results folder to the repository, including a result report (HTML,json,xml,etc)

---> Yes all three formats are available
+--> Yes all three formats are available with logger in logs folder

 6. Manage to upload the test results to Calliope.pro and share a link to the results.